-- When entering and exiting buildings. - Public-access areas in buildings, including receptions/foyers. - When moving throughout buildings to toilets, photocopiers, on stairwells, etc.

-• Canteens and kitchen areas (prior to and after eating) or when using facilities such as boilers and toasters.
+- When entering and exiting buildings. - Public-access areas in buildings, including receptions/foyers. - When moving throughout buildings to toilets, photocopiers, on stairwells, etc. - Canteens and kitchen areas (prior to and after eating) or when using facilities such as boilers and toasters.

 The risk assessment should determine the requirement for face coverings/masks in all activities.
+It is recommended that face coverings are used in crowded workplaces, which the employer can determine as part of the risk assessment of the workplace.
 Consideration will have to be made for higher-risk activities such as singing and the playing of brass and woodwind instruments.